xmartlabs/xmartlabs.github.io/_posts/2021-05-07-compose-themes.md

 Material Theme comprises [color], [typography], and [shape] attributes.

 ### Sounds good, but is it perfect?
-Material does a great job making sure every app follows android UI guidelines, but it clearly lacks flexibility.
+Material does a great job making sure every app follows Android UI guidelines, but it clearly lacks flexibility.
 So, here lies the first problem: you have to adapt your look and feel to the Material guidelines, and if you don't, then it becomes hard to use it.
 Secondly, Material comprises only [color], [typography], and [shape] attributes, but what if your app needs more resources, such as dimensions or icons?